ppy/osu-wiki/wiki/Beatmapping/Hitsound/en.md

 ## Storyboarded hitsound

-Sound samples may be added through storyboarding to mimic hitsounds on objects.
+Sound samples may be added through storyboarding to mimic hitsounds.
 Unlike actual hitsounds, however, these always play at the given time regardless of whether the player hit the object.
-For that reason, they are often not recommended outside of osu!mania.
+For that reason, they are often not recommended.

 ## Keysound